MarkCummins-SETU/Scripting-for-Cybersecurity/lab2.md

         print(line)
 ```

+> ⚠️ Python doesn't use curly brackets to control logic blocks for for loops etc. instead it using indentation.
+So spaces and indentation matter in python.
+Look at the give code snippets carefully.

 > **Task 1.1**: Run the script and observe the output.
 Why are there blank lines between each word?
 (Hint: print adds a newline and the file line already has one.)

 **Expected output:**